LATINO BOOK REVIEW

 Spirit Run: A 6,000 Marathon through North America's Stolen Land | Noé Álvarez

 Noé Álvarez was nineteen years old when he dropped out of college and bought a one-way ticket to Canada to embark on a 6,000-mile run across North America.
-As a young, first-generation Mexican-American man struggling Continue reading...
+As a young, first-generation Mexican-American Continue reading...
 7/15/20

 Forgotten Dead: Mob Violence Against Mexicans in the U.S. | Carrigan & Webb